Where’s my LTL shipment? A step-by-step guide to tracking your LTL freight

 - Customer reference number

 - Shipment reference number

-Pro Tip #2: The Flock Platform provides up-to-date freight tracking information plus a dedicated account manager and customer support team to get you the tracking information you need ASAP.
+Pro tip: The Flock Platform provides up-to-date freight-tracking information plus a dedicated account manager and customer support team to get you the tracking information you need ASAP.

-One of the main reasons why LTL freight tracking is so important is due to the large possibility of delays delivery that’s inherent with less-than-truckload shipping.
-Because your items are constantly shifted from truck to truck, with frequent offloads and waiting periods at terminals, you’re at a higher risk of slowdowns and missed deliveries.
+One of the main reasons that LTL freight-tracking is so important is the large possibility of delivery delays that are inherent with less-than-truckload shipping.
+Because carriers constantly shift your items from truck to truck with frequent offloads and waiting periods at terminals, you’re at a higher risk of slowdowns and missed deliveries.

-One way to avoid this is the more expensive full truckload (FTL) shipping.
-But what if you could ship via FTL and still pay LTL rates?
-Enter: FlockDirect.
+One way to avoid this is forking over more money for truckload (TL) shipping.
+But what if you could ship via TL and still pay LTL rates?
+Enter: shared truckload service.

 Flock Freight is the only logistics provider to guarantee shared truckload (STL) service, also known as FlockDirect.
 When you book our shared truckload solution for shipments that measure 10-44 linear feet and under 36,000 pounds, our proprietary algorithms pool your freight into one truckload with other shippers’ goods that are moving in the same direction, giving you TL service at a fraction of the cost.
 Our algorithms identify the most efficient route for your shipment to travel on and match you with the right carrier for your service.
 And since your goods travel directly to their destination, tracking is especially easy — no offloads or delays at terminals to worry about.

 Shared truckload service: the key to increased tracking